 - Attempt to bend the broken wire away from soft tissue.
 This can be difficult with your finger, but a pencil eraser or something similar works well.

 - You may be able to trim the wire with clippers or a small pair of blunt scissors.
-Do not attempt this unless the wire is located where you can easily access it without causing injury.
+Please do not attempt this unless the wire is located where you can easily access it without causing injury.

 - Use orthodontic wax to cover the wire, making it less sharp.

-- See a dentist or orthodontist.to have your braces repaired.
-Even if you wear Invisalign, you will need to find out if the aligner should be replaced, or if you should move on the next one in the series.
+- See a dentist or orthodontist have your braces repaired.
+Even if you wear clear aligners, you will need to find out if you should replace the aligner or if you should move on to the next one in the series.

 - Rinse your mouth and take steps to control bleeding.